 Pretty poly’s.
-Once this year’s polyanthus and primroses have finished flowering, dig up the plants and divide them into smaller sections.
-Replant these in a shady part of the garden and you’ll get an even bigger and better display next year.
+Once your polyanthus and primroses have finished flowering, you can dig them up and divide them into smaller clumps.
+Replant these in a shady spot in the garden and each one will grow into a flowering size plant by the autumn.